 The compensation committee uses the peer group to reference recent market data and understand the marketplace.
-However, the compensation committee also recognizes the importance of flexibility and considers other factors as well, such as individual performance, experience, history and scope of responsibility, current market conditions and the specific needs of the business at critical points in time.
-The compensation committee does not benchmark its compensation decisions to any particular level or against any specific member of the peer group and will use its discretion in setting pay and uses the peer group as a reference point.
-The compensation committee conducts an annual assessment of the peer group in order to ensure that it reflects our most current financial and sector-specific standing.
+However, the committee also recognizes the importance of flexibility and considers other factors as well, such as individual performance, experience, history and scope of responsibility, current market conditions and the specific needs of the business at critical points in time.
+The committee will use its best business judgment in setting pay with the peer group data as a reference point.
+The compensation committee will conduct an annual assessment of the peer group in order to ensure that it reflects Veracyte's most current financial and sector-specific standing.

-2019 Peer Group
+2020 Peer Group

-For our compensation peer group that was referenced to guide 2019 compensations decisions, Radford helped the compensation committee identify companies similar to us with respect to sector and market capitalization, as well as revenue and headcount, to provide a broad perspective on competitive pay levels and practices.
-The primary specific criteria used to develop our 2019 peer group consisted of the following:
+For our 2020 Peer Group, Radford helped the compensation committee identify companies similar to us with respect to sector and market capitalization, as well as revenue and headcount, to provide a broad perspective on competitive pay levels and practices.
+The committee also considers criteria from outside investors and the talent market when selecting the final criteria and list of companies.
+The following criteria was applied in developing the peer group used for 2020 compensation analysis.

-- · Sector Biotechnology/Pharmaceuticals, Life Sciences Tools and Services, and Health Care Equipment & Supplies companies - Market Capitalization 0.25x to 4x our company's market capitalization - Revenue 0.5x to 4x our projected revenues
+- Sector Biotechnology/Pharmaceuticals, Life Sciences Tools and Services, and Health Care Equipment & Supplies companies - Market Capitalization 0.25x to 3x our company's market capitalization - Revenue 0.5x to 4x our projected revenues

-Using these criteria, in September 2018 the following 20 companies were approved to comprise our 2019 peer group:
+Using these criteria, in September 2019 the following 19 companies were approved to comprise our peer group used for 2020 compensation analysis:

-CareDx Cutera Enzo Biochem
+CareDx Codexis Cutera

-Exact Sciences Fluidigm Foundation Medicine
+Exact Sciences Fluidigm GenMark Diagnostics

-GenMark Diagnostics Genomic Health Intersect ENT
+Genomic Health Guardant Health Intersect ENT

-Invitae Keryx Biopharmaceuticals Luminex
+Invitae Luminex NanoString Technologies

-NanoString Technologies Natera NeoGenomics
+Natera NeoGenomics OraSure Technologies

-OraSure Technologies Oxford Immunotec Global Pacific Biosciences of California
+Oxford Immunotec Global Pacific Biosciences of California Quanterix

-T2 Biosystems Vericel
+Vericel